 Many LinkedIn users don’t realize that most of their key profile changes are broadcast to all of their connections.
 At best, this is annoying – if you’re in the midst of a major LinkedIn revamp, but editing in bits and chunks, then your connections are constantly getting notifications and, while visibility is generally good when it comes to networking, there can be too much of a good thing.
 Nobody wants to read about the seventeen successive one-word changes you made to your work history, or watch as you unsuccessfully audition a variety of user pictures.

 In particular, you’ll want to update your work history.
 If you are connected on LinkedIn with your boss and all of your coworkers, they will receive notifications of these updates, and as soon as they see you start fiddling with your work history, their immediate assumption is going to be that you are planning a move.
 Even if you’re just updating your information to stay current, it’s best to keep these changes low key and not annoy your contacts.

 What Notifications Go Out

 Your connections will receive notifications for nearly anything of note that you change on your profile, including changes to your job title, education, and profile picture.
-However, your connects will also be notified if you follow a company on LinkedIn or when you make recommendations.
+However, your connections will also be notified if you follow a company on LinkedIn or when you make recommendations.
 Thankfully, all of this sharing can be turned on and off with one simple change to your settings.